liferay/liferay-docs/devGuide/en/chapters/02-liferays-developer-tools.markdown

 concepts."
 We should keep these statements by Mike Han in mind for 7.0.-->

 There are some specific Liferay capabilities that won't work unless your application server has hot deployment capabilities.
-Specifically, the hot deployment of custom JSPs in hooks.
-Liferay's JSP hook overriding capabilities depend upon the application server's ability to:
+Specifically, hot deploying custom JSPs in hooks won't work, because Liferay's JSP hook overriding capabilities depend on the application server's ability to:

 - Deploy based on an exploded portal WAR
 - Load changes to JSP files at runtime

-Application servers running in "production", "domain", etc modes cannot support these abilities, because in these deployment models, most servers don't use exploded WARs and, as such, they don't support JSP reloading/recompilation.
+Application servers running in "production" and "domain" modes cannot support these abilities, because in these deployment models, most servers don't use exploded WARs.
+As such, these application servers don't support JSP reloading/recompilation in these modes.
 Even for Tomcat, it's generally advisable to deactivate JSP reloading for production deployments.

 So what do you do if you use hooks to override Liferay JSPs AND you must use non-exploded WAR deployments?
 The answer is simple: inject a pre-processing stage as part of your build process.
-You can deploy the hooks, allowing them to make changes to the portal WAR file.
-Then you can rebundle the portal WAR file and deploy it using the application server's deployment tools.
-Of course, you'll still need to deploy your hook as well, but you no longer need to worry about the JSP overrides not being loaded by your application server.
+You deploy the hooks, allowing them to make changes to the portal WAR file.
+Then you rebundle the portal WAR file and deploy it using the application server's deployment tools.
+Of course, you still need to deploy your hook as well, but you no longer need to worry about the JSP overrides not being loaded by your application server.

-We hope we could whet your appetite on hot deployments.
-Next, let's explore what auto deployment accomplishes behind the scenes.
+Hopefully this whets your appetite for doing hot deployments.
+Stay hungry, as it's time to explore auto deployment next.

 ### Using Auto Deployment

-The Liferay *auto* deployment feature is a mostly optional feature that works in conjunction with the hot deployment capabilities of the application server.
+The Liferay *auto* deployment feature is a mostly optional feature that works in conjunction with the hot deployment capabilities of your application server.
-Where Liferay's hot deploy leverages the hot deploy capabilities of an app server and performs additional initializations, auto deploy injects JAR files and descriptors required by a Liferay app into the app's archive.
+Where Liferay's hot deploy leverages the hot deploy capabilities of your app server and performs additional initializations, auto deploy injects required JAR files and descriptors into your application's archive file.
+Executing `ant deploy` invokes both hot deployment and auto deployment tasks for your plugin.

 So how does auto deployment work with Liferay plugins?
-Here's a list of tasks completed using auto deployment.
+Auto deployment completes the following tasks:

 1. Picks up a Liferay recognized archive (e.g., `*-portlet.*`, `*-theme.*`, `*-web.*`, `*.lpkg`)
 2. Injects required libraries (e.g., `util-java.jar`, `util-taglib.jar`)
-3. Injects dependent jars (specified in `liferay-plugins.properties`)
+3. Injects dependent JAR files (specified in `liferay-plugins.properties`)
 4. Injects required taglib descriptors (e.g., `liferay-theme.tld`)
 5. Injects required deployment descriptors (e.g., app server specific descriptors)
-6. Injects Liferay specific deployment descriptors if missing (e.g., `liferay-portlet.xml`)
+6. Injects any missing Liferay specific deployment descriptors (e.g., `liferay-portlet.xml`)

-By completing these tasks automatically, the plugin developer saves time and does not have to learn all of Liferay's deployment descriptors.
-However, this feature is incompatible in an application server's farm or multi-node modes.
+By relying on auto deployment to complete these tasks automatically, you save time and you don't even have to learn all of Liferay's deployment descriptors.
+However, this feature is incompatible with application server farms and multi-node modes.

-So now you're probably wondering how to configure your application server in these modes?
-The answer is simple: Do not use the auto deployment method at runtime, use it at build time.
+So now you're probably wondering how to configure your application server in these situations?
+The answer is simple: Do not use the auto deployment method at runtime; use it at build time.

-The Liferay Plugins SDK allows you to preprocess your archives and inject all the required elements and, thus, bypassing the auto deployer at runtime.
-You simply need to cpall the following Ant task:
+The Liferay Plugins SDK allows you to preprocess your archives and inject all the required elements, thus, bypassing auto deployer at runtime.
+You simply need to call the following Ant task:

     ant direct-deploy

 The `direct-deploy` Ant task creates an exploded WAR from which you can easily create a WAR file.
 The location of the exploded WAR depends on the deployment directory of the application server you've configured in your Plugins SDK environment.
-See the Plugins SDK Configuration section of (Leveraging the Plugins SDK](http://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/leveraging-the-plugins-sdk-liferay-portal-6-2-dev-guide-02-en) for instructions on configuring the Plugins SDK for your app server.
-The Plugins SDK's `build.properties` provides default values for the deployment directories of each supported app server.
-But you can override the default value by specifying your desired value for `app.server.[type].deploy.dir` (replace `[type]` with your app server type) in your `build.[username].properties` file.
+See the *Plugins SDK Configuration* section of [Leveraging the Plugins SDK](http://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/leveraging-the-plugins-sdk-liferay-portal-6-2-dev-guide-02-en) for instructions on configuring the Plugins SDK for your app server.
+The Plugins SDK's `build.properties` provides a default deployment directory value for each supported app server.
+But you can override the default value by specifying your desired value for the `app.server.[type].deploy.dir` (replace `[type]` with your app server type) in your `build.[username].properties` file.

-If you choose not to use the Liferay Plugins SDK, then you can examine the `build-common.xml` file in the SDK to see how Liferay invokes the deployer tools.
+If you choose not to use the Liferay Plugins SDK to do direct deployment, you can examine the `build-common.xml` file in the Plugins SDK to see how Liferay invokes the deployer tools.

 Terrific!
 You now know the differences between hot deploy and auto deploy.
-Understanding what's going on during the deployment of your plugins is crucial if anything ever goes wrong, or if you want to make your deployment process easier or more efficient.
+Understanding what's going on during the deployment of your plugins is crucial for troubleshooting anything that goes wrong, and can help you simplify your deployment process and make it more efficient.
 Let's summarize what we learned in this chapter.

 ## Summary [](id=summary-liferay-portal-6-2-dev-guide-02-en)